 Example of an unreimbursed expense: A chosen representative to an annual convention of a charitable organization purchases an airline ticket to travel to the convention.
 The organization does not reimburse the delegate for the \$500 ticket.
 The representative should keep a record of the expenditure, such as a copy of the ticket.
-The representative should obtain from the organization a description of the services that the representative received no goods or services from the organization.
+The representative should obtain from the organization a description of the services that the representative provided and a statement that the representative received no goods or services from the organization.